SharadaSrinivasan/sharsrinivasan-website/content/talk/e4c-webinar.md

 ---

-Sharada Srinivasan presented to the Engineering 4 Change community through an online webinar in August 2017.
+Presented to the Engineering 4 Change community through an online webinar in August 2017.